mhbsiam/decontx-python/WORKFLOW.md

 sc.pp.log1p(adata)
 ```

-### Memory-conscious alternative: stash counts in a layer
+## Option 2: stash counts in a layer

-Avoids the full copy.
-Preprocess in place, then put the raw counts back before running
+This option avoids the full copy.
+Preprocess in place.
+Then put the raw counts back before you run DecontX.
-DecontX.

 ```python
 adata = sc.read_h5ad("pbmc.h5ad")